parsampsh/adminx/doc/08_access_api.md

 \Adminx\Access::add_user_to_group($user, $group);
 ```

-now, the user is added to that group and has all of the group permissions.
+Now, the user is added to that group and has all of the group permissions.

 ## user_is_in_group
-this method checks an user is in a group.
+This method checks an user is in a group.

 ```php
 $user = User::find(1);